U.S. reimposes tough curbs on Iran, Tehran hits at 'bullying'

 “We hope a new agreement with Iran is possible,” he added.
 “Rest assured, Iran will never come close to getting a nuclear weapon on President Trump’s watch.”
 Pompeo said.

-The move restores, and strengthens, sanctions lifted under a 2015 international agreement on Iran’s nuclear program from which Washington withdrew in May.
+The move restores, and strengthens, sanctions lifted under a 2015 international agreement on Iran’s nuclear programme from which Washington withdrew in May.

 In a statement, U.S. Treasury Secretary Steven Mnuchin said the move “should make clear to the Iranian regime that they will face mounting financial isolation and economic stagnation until they fundamentally change their destabilizing behavior.”